-The Lac du Bonnet Cross Country Ski Club maintains 11K of classic ski trails in the Agassiz Provincial Forest.
-The trails consist of four chained loops that gently wind through rolling gravel ridges surrounded by pine and spruce bogs, with the occasional poplar bluff.
+The Lac du Bonnet Cross Country Ski Club maintains classic ski trails in the Agassiz Provincial Forest.
+The trails have gentle inclines and wind through rolling gravel ridges, mature and plantation forest, and surrounded by spruce bogs and the occasional poplar bluff.

-The trailhead is located on the south side of Hwy 317, 15 km west of Lac du Bonnet or 34 km east of the junction of Hwy 59 & Hwy 317 (or 80 km NE of the Perimeter Hwy & Hwy 59).
-There is no signage on Hwy 317, but the parking lot can be seen from the highway.
-Trail maps are provided at the trailhead, and all trails have excellent signage.
+The trailhead is located on the south side of PTH 317, 15 km west of Lac du Bonnet or 34 km east of the junction of PTH 59 & PTH 317 (or 80 km NE of the Perimeter Hwy & PTH 59).
+There is no signage on PTH 317, but the parking lot can be seen from the highway.
+There is a trail map at the PTH 317 trailhead, and all trails have excellent signage.

-Please support the maintenance of these trails by sending a donation to:
+Please support the maintenance and grooming of these trails by sending a donation / trail fee to:

 Lac du Bonnet Cross Country Ski Club

 Lac du Bonnet, Manitoba